-While these challenges sometimes surface as either objections (i.e pricing, staging, de-cluttering, repairing deferred maintenance, leaving for showings, etc.) or hours on end of repetitive story telling and procrastination, what is really going on are the workings of two deep-seated developmentally appropriate conflicts.
+While these challenges sometimes surface as objections to pricing, staging, de-cluttering, repairing deferred maintenance, leaving for showings, etc., they may show up as hours of repetitive story telling and procrastination.
+What is really going on, however, are the workings of two deep-seated developmentally appropriate conflicts.

 2. Place service over sales

 Hit the pause button!

 REALTORS generally live life on the fly.
 I can say this because I have been in the business as a real estate agent, broker, manager, or coach for over two decades now and I have observed on a daily basis the haphazard, spontaneous, and erratic lives the industry spawns.Not only is it not healthy for the real estate professional, it certainly doesn’t align with the best way to serve a mature adult client.
 Instinctively we all know that seniors need people to slow down, but why exactly?